MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

 9. The option, **Choose the weighting function**, is required if you merge or update vocabularies.
 The weighting function specifies how the DF and IDF scores in the two vocabularies should be weighted against each other:

-    + **Binary Weight**.
-Assigns a binary presence value to the extracted n-grams.
+    + **Binary Weight**: Assigns a binary presence value to the extracted n-grams.
 In other words, the value for each n-gram is 1 when it exists in the given document, and 0 otherwise.
-    + **TF Weight**.
-Assigns a term-frequency score (**TF**) to the extracted n-grams.
+    + **TF Weight**: Assigns a term-frequency score (**TF**) to the extracted n-grams.
 The value for each n-gram is its occurrence frequency in the given document.
-    + **IDF Weight**.
-Assigns an inverse document frequency score (**IDF**) to the extracted n-grams.
+    + **IDF Weight**: Assigns an inverse document frequency score (**IDF**) to the extracted n-grams.
 The value for each n-gram is the log of corpus size divided by its occurrence frequency in the whole corpus.
+That is:

-That is, IDF = log of corpus_size / document_frequency).
+        `IDF = log of corpus_size / document_frequency`
-    +  **TF-IDF Weight**.
-Assigns an term frequency/inverse document frequency score (**TF/IDF**) to the extracted n-grams.
+    +  **TF-IDF Weight**: Assigns an term frequency/inverse document frequency score (**TF/IDF**) to the extracted n-grams.
 The value for each n-gram is its TF score multiplied by its IDF score.
-    + **Graph Weight**.
-Assigns score to the extracted n-grams based on the TextRank graph ranking.
+    + **Graph Weight**: Assigns score to the extracted n-grams based on the TextRank graph ranking.
 TextRank is a graph-based ranking model for text processing.
 Graph-based ranking algorithms are essentially a way of deciding importance  based on global information.
 For more information, see [TextRank- Bringing Order Into Texts](http://acl.ldc.upenn.edu/acl2004/emnlp/pdf/Mihalcea.pdf) by Rada Mihalcea and Paul Tarau.

 10. For all other options, see the property descriptions in the [preceding section](#bkmk_create).